- B.S., Engineering, Harvey Mudd College, 1966

 Summary of Publications

-- Two books, two book chapters, four international standards (editor), one encyclopedia article, three conference tutorials, more than 50 journal and conference publications, two oral histories (Click here for details.)
+- Three books, two book chapters, four international standards (editor), one encyclopedia article, three conference tutorials, more than 50 journal and conference publications, two oral histories (Click here for details.)

 Honors and Awards